 I started writing because my paltry paycheck wasn’t covering all the bills.
 If you have a spare hour throughout the day, why not write to bring in a bit of money?

-Even though I turned it into a career, I know a lot of writers who just like to make a few dollars to play with over the weekend.
+Even though I turned it into a career, I know a lot of writers who just like to make a

 For those who thoroughly enjoy writing.